-The Konark sun temple is a UNESCO world heritage site, declared in 1984.
-The Konark sun temple remains a major pilgrimage site for Hindus after jagannath temple in Puri, who gather here every year for the Chandrabhaga Mela about February.
+The Konark sun temple is a UNESCO world heritage site, declared in the year of 1984.
+The Temple remains a major pilgrimage site for Hindus after Jagannath temple in Puri, who gather here every year for the Chandrabhaga Mela about February.

 So all these make the Konark Sun temple a place of great reverence and significance especially when the fact is taken under consideration the time when it was built.
 And still today it has remained all the same for the Hindu devotees who visit the temple from far and wide across the country to offer their prayers to the divine and mighty Sun God.